wlonk/arcadia/arcadia.md

 Conversely, if you want the game to feel more like a gothic novel, do just the
 opposite: make it clear how overcome you are by what you are describing.

+**Elide the smalltalk**: It's easy to think of empty smalltalk as a staple of the Austenian genre, but you'll notice that, with the notable exception of _Emma_, where it serves a particular purpose, smalltalk is usually quoted only
+indirectly: "they talked of the weather" rather than a blow-by-blow direct quotation.
+You can do that too.
+"After pleasantries are exchanged, Col.
+Colquhoun gets to his purpose, and asks you if you have heard the news from Hastings, that Miss Redgrave is apparently becoming very close with a Mr.
+Hawkins.
+He's trying to get a reaction out of you.
+He wants to know if you have feelings for her."

 ## Face Cards

 Lots of ways they can have an effect: when in deck, at purchase, when in hand,